TheVikkodamus/DETHKrawl-GB/docs/zine.md

 - **PRE** – *Spot, aim, cast*
 - **TOU** – *Resist, heal, survive*

+---
+### Active vs Passive

+- If a **player chooses to do something**, they roll a standard test:
+  `d20 + STAT` vs DR (usually DR12)
+- If a **player is unaware** or not actively trying, the GM uses the passive `d6` chance.

+> Use passive rolls to keep tension and surprise alive.
+If players always roll, they always suspect something is up.

 > Sometimes, the GM will roll in secret to determine if a player **notices** or **reacts** to something without declaring an action — like spotting a trap, hearing footsteps, sensing danger, or intuiting a lie.
 > Use the player's stat to determine their **passive success chance** on a `d6`.